 Movies and television shows, as well as other forms of entertainment, have the ability to shape how we see the world.
-However, the portrayal of mental illness in the media is not often one that is portrayed accurately and studies show that they negatively influence public perception while sustaining the stigma.
+However, the portrayals in film for mental illness in the media is not often one that they portrayed accurately and studies show that they negatively influence public perception while sustaining the stigma.

 For instance, in the 1990’s, political actions focused on deinstitutionalization and community healthcare.
-The entertainment industry responded by portraying those with mental health illnesses or disorders committing homicide at an alarming rate (one which is not supported by data).
-Despite previously supporting community healthcare and deinstitutionalization, society reacted to these storylines by championing policies that “prevented” such violence.
+The entertainment industry responded by portraying those with mental health illnesses or disorders committing homicide at an alarming rate (which the data does not show).
+Despite previously supporting community healthcare and deinstitutionalization, society reacted to these story lines by championing policies that “prevented” such violence.

-This sensationalism by the entertainment industry and the media impeded public policy and health care and reinforced negative stigmas held by society at large.
+This hype by the entertainment industry and the media impeded public policy and health professional care and reinforced negative stigmas held by society at large.

 Stigmatization of Mental Health in Media